From Isolated Therapy to Unified Systems: How Special Schools Implement VergeTAB for Structured Digital Therapy

 Mathematics can be challenging for any child, but even more so for those in special education.
 They may require extra time, personalized strategies, and visual support to grasp even the basic concepts.
 Topics like fractions, estimation, and probability can be particularly tricky, since they go beyond simple counting and require deeper conceptual understanding.
 However, introducing these concepts in ways that are relatable, visual, and engaging helps children to not only learn them better but also begin to apply them in real-life situations.

 Here is where VergeTAB, powered by the XceptionalLEARNING Platform becomes highly relevant and useful.
-Designed with the unique needs of special education learners in mind, VergeTAB makes these complex functions easy to grasp through interactive visuals, guided steps, and engaging practices
+Designed with the unique needs of special education learners in mind, VergeTAB makes these complex functions easy to grasp through interactive visuals, guided steps, and engaging practices.
+Schools use VergeTAB with the XceptionalLEARNING platform to provide distraction-free, goal-based visual math activities that help children understand fractions, estimation, and probability through guided, interactive practice.

 Why Fractions, Estimation, and Probability Matter in Everyday Life